 During blended learning and due to COVID-19 health guidance to socially distance, principal’s suspension conferences should be conducted remotely through any secure video conference platform approved by the NYCDOE for use during remote learning, unless the parent requests that it be held in person.
 (If a school receives a request from a parent to meet in person for a principal’s suspension conference, the school will consult with the borough director of suspension to consider the request, current health guidelines, and any extenuating circumstances in order to respond to the request.)
 Parents should contact their school for more information.

 Superintendent’s Suspension Hearing

-For a superintendent’s suspension hearing, parents will have the option to request that their child’s hearing be conducted virtually over a secure video conference platform approved by the NYCDOE for use during remote learning.
-If a parent opts for a virtual suspension hearing (rather than in person at the school’s respective borough Student Suspension Hearing Office), the Student Suspension Hearing Office will continue to conduct the suspension hearings—and will provide clear guidance and protocols in advance of the virtual hearings.
+Superintendent’s suspension hearings will be conducted remotely through a secure video conference platform approved by the NYCDOE for use during remote learning, unless the parent requests that it be held in person.
+Whether a parent opts for an in-person suspension hearing at the school’s respective borough Student Suspension Hearing Office or if the hearing will take place virtually, the Student Suspension Hearing Office will continue to conduct the suspension hearing—and will provide clear guidance, protocols, and scheduling in advance of the hearing.

 Alternative Instruction Required for Removals and Suspensions

 Regardless of whether a student receives instruction remotely or in person, students must be provided with alternative instruction throughout the period of a removal or suspension, including any time in which they are removed prior to a principal’s suspension conference or superintendent’s suspension hearing.